humehe/VSAT-Syn/README.md

 Valparaíso Stacking Analysis Tool Synthetic Datacubes

 VSAT-Syn is part of the Valparaíso Stacking Analysis Tool (VSAT), it provide a series of tools to generate synthetic datacubes emulating image datacubes coming from interferometric datasets.
-Although VSAT-Syn was designed to estimate the systematic flux measurement errors by mimicking images generated from interferometric _uv_ datasets, VSAT-Syn can also be used to simulate other types of datacubes.
-VSAT-Syn can also be used to simulate 2D images, by simple assuming single-channels datacubes.
-The generated datacubes can then be used to generate composite datacubes to then measure their flux to quantify systematic flux measurement errors computed with VSAT-3D and VSAT-2D .
+Although VSAT-Syn was designed to estimate the systematic flux measurement errors by mimicking the images generated from interferometric _uv_ datasets.
+VSAT-Syn can also be used to simulate _moment-0_ 2D images, by simple assuming single-channels datacubes.
+The generated synthetic fits files can then be used to generate composite images (2D/3D) and measure their flux to quantify systematic flux measurement errors computed with VSAT-3D and VSAT-2D .

 ![Alt text](./Figures-Syn/Synthetic-InOut-Stats-SNR-BIS.jpg?raw=true "3D datacube Stacked spectra Scheme.")